Tracktion/choc/README.md

 -----------------------------------------------------------------------

-Hopefully some of you will find some of these things useful!
+Hopefully some people will find some of these things useful!
 If you like it, please tell your friends!
 If you think you're up to contributing, that's great, but be aware that anything other than an utterly immaculate pull request will be given short shrift :)

 -- Jules